 I’m all for a public, moderated, written debate with each installment posted at each of our sites.
 Normal debate format: begin with a formal resolution, opening statements, cross examination, closing remarks.
 Word count limit instead of time limit.
 There have been a number of very effective and informative debates done in that way.
 I’m sure we can hammer out a resolution around whether the Catholic Church proposes an immobile earth to the faithful as a matter of divine revelation (the link to this posting is here, but they apparently have subsequently pulled this thread down.)

 Only after I posted this acceptance did the geocentrists suddenly stipulate that only an oral debate would be acceptable.
 Since then they’ve gone to the even more ridiculous extreme of insisting that a written debate isn’t a debate at all.
-This won’t fly, if only because some years ago Sungenis’s associate Mark Wyatt proposed a formal written debate on different topic (see here) and Sungenis accepted (see here).
+This won’t fly, if only because some years ago Sungenis’s associate Mark Wyatt proposed just such a formal written debate on a different topic (see here) and Sungenis accepted (see first reply here).
 So the current stance that a formal, written debate isn’t a “real” debate simply won’t bear scrutiny.

 My position is that oral debates often generate considerably more heat than light, being prone to reduction to grandstanding and rhetorical tricks rather than being a sober evaluation of truth.
 Unmoderated written discussions in online forums often suffer from the same problems.
 And so I have proposed instead a public, moderated, written debate with each installment posted at each of our respective sites.
 This would be presented in normal debate format: a formal resolution, opening statements, cross examination, and closing remarks.
 There would be a word count limit instead of a time limit.
 I advance the following resolution: